 and so on…

 I then try and get them to debate this and, almost invariably, there emerge two sides to the issue.
-However what is interesting is that three other factors usually emerge: A) the problem is much deeper and more morally ambiguous than you thought, B) reflexive reversion to standard MBA, theories frameworks and concepts often leads to very flawed Continue reading
+However what is interesting is that three other factors usually emerge: A) the problem is much deeper and more morally ambiguous than you thought, B) reflexive reversion to standard MBA, theories frameworks and concepts often leads to very flawed decisions ( in a good session an amazing large number of people change their initial decision), and C) In fact using the framework is itself part of the problem.
+Continue reading

 The augmented reality (AR) game, Pokémon Go, has taken the world by storm as players roam the real world catching Pokémon and battling in Pokémon gyms.
 The game has set 5 records since its launch in July 2016 — including the most revenue by a mobile game in its first month ($206.5 million).
 Nintendo’s stock doubled 15 days into the release, adding $7.5B in value, but then settled back into a mere 50% increase when it became clear that Nintendo was a partner with limited ownership in the company that developed the game (Niantic, a Google spinoff).
 Although the game is free, users can make purchases in the app store to support their Pokémon ‘hunting’.
 The bewildering success must clearly be keeping Niantic’s CEO, John Hanke, and his crew awake at night.
 Besides the operational issues related to scaling up, intellectual property (IP) had become a big issue.
 A slew of imitators were emerging as well as a number of companies trying to steal the game’s data content and algorithm.
 In addition, the formidable international expansion faces roadblocks in the most populous Asian countries while potential users were impatient.
 There were many additional potential revenue sources to be tapped and explored such as the recent win-win partnership with McDonalds Japan.
 Moreover, while getting gamers out and about was good, there were a number of unintended consequences.
 On the plus side, many entrepreneurs were finding ways to make money from the game — for example restaurants could lure in customers if there was a Pokestop nearby.
 At the same time, users and non-users worried about possible injuries, trespassing, and invasion of privacy among other things.
 Naturally, this makes an outstanding ripped-from-the-headlines case for strategy courses.
 It is a great vehicle to cover key topics such as entrepreneurship, strategic alliances, internal analysis/capabilities, and external analysis.
 The following are some materials that are useful for the case: